PiggyGPT/VertoSite/replit.md

-# Verto - Institutional Stablecoin Rails Platform
+# Albor - Institutional Stablecoin Rails Platform

 ## Overview
-Verto is a comprehensive web application providing a marketing and informational platform for institutional stablecoin infrastructure services.
-It highlights Verto's offering as a unified solution for minting, moving, and reconciling stablecoins across various blockchain networks, emphasizing institutional-grade compliance and controls.
+Albor is a comprehensive web application providing a marketing and informational platform for institutional stablecoin infrastructure services.
+It highlights Albor's offering as a unified solution for minting, moving, and reconciling stablecoins across various blockchain networks, emphasizing institutional-grade compliance and controls.
 The platform aims to combine the accessibility of M-Pesa, the seamlessness of Stripe, and the compliance rigor of SWIFT, targeting banks, payment service providers, and fintech companies for stablecoin operations.
 Its vision includes enabling digital asset operations for trading, payments, and distribution on any chain, with ambitions to capture institutional capital and provide a secure on-ramp for DeFi products.

 ## User Preferences
 Preferred communication style: Simple, everyday language.